 The anticipated volume for Categories B and C is uncertain, but likely significantly lower (an initial estimate is approximately 10 to 20 likely to be much less with a first guess is 10 to 20 daily particularly by the summer of the first performance year).

-In SEWP V, the default RFQ/quote response time is 5 days.
+In SEWP V, the default quote response time is 5 days.
 Customers are encouraged to consider the complexity of their requirements in setting their response time.
 Complex requirements may be open for 30 days or longer.
 The time frame is at the customer’s discretion and may be as short as one day (or even less in September).

 There are no postings of current Performance Work Statements(PWS) as this is a new contract vehicle.
 All requests and supporting documentation, including PWS are available only to the SEWP CHs who were solicited for that specific request; i.e. SEWP VI RFQs are only visible to SEWP VI CHs who were solicited.

-There are no minimum requirements for responding to requests.
+There are no numeric minimum requirements for responding to requests.

 It is not expected that most CHs will respond to any given request; historically, SEWP V averaged 3 to 4 quotes per request.

+93% of requests receive at least one quote

+Maximum number of quotes is in the tens of quotes.

 Quote when you have a reasonable business justification.